 When we talk about a headless CMS, the CMS manages the content and continues to deliver it to consumers.
 However, by only delivering the content in a standardized fashion, a headless CMS omits the final output rendering, leaving the presentation of the content to the consuming service.

-The consuming services, be they AR experiences, a webshop, mobile experiences, progressive web apps (PWAs), etc., take in content from the headless CMS and provide their own rendering.
+The consuming services, be they AR experiences, a webshop, mobile experiences, progressive web apps (PWAs), and so on, take in content from the headless CMS and provide their own rendering.
 They take care of providing their own heads for your content.

 Omitting the head simplifies the CMS by removing complexity.
 Doing this also shifts the responsibility of rendering the content to the services that actually need the content and are often better suited to such rendering.

-Content Modeling (also known as data modeling) is your specialty, so what needs to be considered when modeling for headless?
+Content Modeling (also known as data modeling) is your specialty, so what must be considered when modeling for headless?

-For the headless applications to be able to access your content, and do something with it, the content really needs to have a predefined structure.
+For the headless applications to be able to access your content, and do something with it, the content really must have a predefined structure.
 It would be possible to have your content as free-form, but it would make life very complicated for the applications.

 For AEM you, as a Content Architect, will perform the content modeling to design a range of Content Fragment Models.
 These define the structure used when your content authors create the Content Fragments that hold the content.